DutchEllie/real-time-web-2223/frontend-ms/README.md

   This tells the server to vote on a poll.
 	The included fields are `id` for the poll's ID and a string containing the option to vote on.
 	Returned is a generic acknowledge object.

+### Communication with Discord

+The communication with Discord is handled through the Discord.js library for NodeJS.
+I have put the entire logic for the Discord bot inside the `discord.js` file located in `/src` and put it inside of a class to make it managable.
+This is done to separate code and make it less of a mess.
+The Discord object is created inside of `index.js` and passed through to the `messageHandler` function which handles all of the websocket communication.

+## Database

+The "database" for this project is a json file created by the backend and saved there as well.
+This is because there wasn't much time and this was the fastest solution.
+Even though it isn't a real database, I will continue to call it that.

+The database logic is handled inside of `pollService.js` through a class.
+This class is very much stateless and simply provides the logic for getting data and creating it inside of the JSON file.
+The fact that it is stateless means you can create as many instances of it as you want, it will write to the same file.

+Q: Is there any protection against race conditions when two instances try to write at the same time?
+A: idk